thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 <b>Highlight 1: Can I get my moong dal packet back, please?</b>
 <br>
 I went on my very first trek.
 And it was an absolute treat for me!
 The sandwiches were tasty, just so the organizers and volunteers know.
 (And I was one of the volunteers, just so you know.)
 The temperature difference between the top and bottom of the hill made me feel homesick.
 I didn't realize Bangalore had in itself not just the courage but the palpable ability to challenge the sense of winter I grew up with.
 And the pain.
 The stinging pain I experienced while posing for a group photograph and, at the same time, managing to accidentally insert my finger inside a long-forgotten piece of rock made me realize how closely we are shadowed by Death.
 Now, this time, it isn't me; it's them—The person on television who ventures out on a difficult trek on a fine day, experiences excruciating pain after being accidentally stung by a poisonous insect, and then somehow lives on to tell the tale.
 But not everyone is that lucky.
 So, you see, it's really them.
-And just for the sake of clearing my conscience, I did later contemplate that sting as God's intention of creating a new superhero, and I did secretly beg—Not a lizard, please.
+And just for the sake of clearing my conscience, I did later contemplate that sting as God's intention of creating a new superhero, and I did secretly beg—<i>Not lizard, please</i>.
 No offense, though.
 Finally, a special mention of the monkey who made me realize the importance of my moong dal packet by borrowing it the moment I needed it the most.
 And, of course, gratitude towards everyone who made the trek memorable.

 <b>Highlight 2: See you on Sunday, 6:30 a.m. at the Location for a 5 KM run!</b>
 <br>